 8/16/12: Ford ran for 756 yards and seven touchdowns last season.
 The rotation with Ware hurts Ford's production.
 He barely led the team in rushing, and the Tigers had three backs go over 500 yards on the ground.

 Height: 6-3.
 Weight: 184.

-2/9/13: Wing averaged 45 yards per punt this season and wasn't the force he was in 2011.
+Wing averaged 45 yards per punt in 2012 and wasn't the force he was in 2011.
 Wing was suspended for the Chik-fil-A Bowl for violating team rules.
-He is entering the 2013 NFL Draft as a result.
+He declared for the 2013 NFL Draft as a result.

 9/3/12: Wing was phenomenal for LSU in 2011.
 He was a First-Team All-American and First-Team SEC selection.
 Wing put up a superb stat line with an average of 44.1 yards per punt (50 total punts), 23 downed inside the 20-yard line, 11 downed inside the 10-yard line, 18 punts of 50+ yards and a long punt of 73 yards.
 It was his first season punting for LSU after redshirting in 2010.

 The sophomore enters the 2012 season as the top punter in the nation.